 London is a large and sprawling city and is definitely worth seeing from high up.
-Click through for lots of recommendations on ways to enjoy London from a higher level.Continue to 2 of 13 below.
+Find out how you can enjoy London from a higher level.

-Sky Garden is on top of one of The City of London's skyscrapers.
-You can visit levels 35-37 of the 'Walkie Talkie' for free—just book a ticket in advance.Continue to 3 of 13 below.
+Sky Garden is on top of one of the skyscrapers found in London.
+You can visit levels 35 through 37 of the "Walkie Talkie" for free—just make sure to book a ticket in advance.

 The View From The Shard